-- 1. North of the lighted buoy KB (Kwintebank) in the area of position 51°22,20'N 002°42,92'E, a Flemish pilot vessel is stationed with Flemish and Dutch pilots aboard; the former for piloting ships to Belgian coastal ports and Belgian ports at the Scheldt and the canal from Ghent to Terneuzen; the latter for piloting ships to Dutch and Belgian ports at the Western Scheldt and at the canal from Ghent to Terneuzen.
+- 1. North of the light buoy KB (Kwintebank) in the area of position 51°22,20'N 002°42,92'E, a Flemish pilot vessel is stationed with Flemish and Dutch pilots aboard; the former for piloting ships to Belgian coastal ports and Belgian ports at the Scheldt and the canal Ghent-Terneuzen; the latter for piloting ships to Dutch and Belgian ports at the Western Scheldt and at the canal from Ghent to Terneuzen.
 This Flemish pilot vessel of SWATH type has a red hull with, on both sides, in white letters, the name "WANDELAAR" and the word "PILOT".
-During the day she will sail under a red flag with the white letter P. At night she carries the lights as required by the "Internationaal Reglement ter Voorkoming van Aanvaringen op Zee" (the International Rules for Prevention of Accidents at Sea).
-She is equipped with VFH radiotelephony and listens to channels 65 and 6. - 2.
+During the day she will sail under a red flag with the white letter P. At night she carries the lights as required by the International Regulations for Preventing Collisions at Sea.
+She is equipped with VFH radiotelephony and listens to VHF 65 and VHF 6. - 2.
 The Dutch pilot vessels are stationed in the Schouwenbank Junction.
 The large P class pilot vessel has a black hull with four yellow stripes and the word 'PILOTS' written in white letters on the ship's side.